Kotlin Comments

 Overview of Kotlin as a Modern Programming Language

-Kotlin is a modern programming language designed to be concise, expressive, and interoperable with existing Java code.
-It was developed by JetBrains and officially announced as a first-class language for Android development by Google in 2017.
+Kotlin is a modern language designed to be concise, expressive, and compatible with Java.
+Developed by JetBrains, it was officially recognized by Google as a first-class language for Android development in 2017.

 Types of Comments in Kotlin